Arigatouz/Front-end-Typemaster/README.md

 ## Acknowledgments

-i do acknowledge that frontEndMentor helped me a lot in the presses of developing webApps
+i do acknowledge that frontEndMentor helped me a lot in the proses of developing webApps